-In the process of signing up a tenant to a new property, it is common for a landlord to undertake a tenant credit check which is an extensive check that gives an indication of how risky that tenant is for the property.
+In the process of signing up a tenant to a new property, it is common for a landlord to undertake a tenant credit check as part of tenant referencing which is an extensive check that gives an indication of how risky that tenant is for the property.

 This is extremely important because if a landlord doesn’t conduct these checks then there is a chance that the landlord will fall into rent arrears which won’t help the landlord as they may have additional costs like if they are repaying a buy to let mortgage or keeping up with general utility costs of the property.